-The two-year pilot will examine the role that a structured mentorship program can play in supporting career development practitioners (CDPs) in BC.
-The mentoring partnerships, to be coordinated by the BC Career Development Association (BCCDA), will be offered to its members beginning in March 2015 until the end of the pilot period in November 2016.
+The pilot project examined the role that a structured mentorship program can play in supporting career development practitioners (CDPs) in BC.
+The mentoring partnerships, coordinated by the BC Career Development Association (BCCDA), were offered to its members beginning in March 2015 until the end of the pilot in May 2017.

-During the pilot, CDPs will have the opportunity to form mentoring partnerships around specific topic areas where they are looking for – or offering – support and guidance, which could include serving clients with particular needs and barriers, pursuing skills upgrading or other professional development opportunities, or training in the latest software or information and communications technologies.
-All mentors and mentees will be provided orientation and training on effective mentoring skills and strategies based on SkillPlan‘s established mentorship framework, and participants will be given the opportunity to fill the role of mentors or mentees on topics of their choosing.
+During the pilot, CDPs had the opportunity to form mentoring partnerships around specific topic areas where they were looking for – or offering – support and guidance, which could include serving clients with particular needs and barriers, pursuing skills upgrading or other professional development opportunities, or training in the latest software or information and communications technologies.
+All mentors and mentees were offered orientation and training on effective mentoring skills and strategies based on SkillPlan‘s established mentorship framework, and participants were given the opportunity to fill the role of mentors or mentees on topics of their choosing.

-The BC Centre for Employment Excellence (CfEE) will conduct a formal evaluation of the mentorship program to determine its effectiveness in supporting the professional development needs of CDPs as well as its role in equipping practitioners to provide services and supports to BC job seekers.
+The BC Centre for Employment Excellence (CfEE) conducted a formal evaluation of the mentorship program to determine its effectiveness in supporting the professional development needs of CDPs as well as its role in equipping practitioners to provide services and supports to BC job seekers.

-The research study is designed to address two key questions:
+The research study was designed to address two key questions:

 - What role can a structured mentorship program play in meeting the professional development needs of BC career development practitioners?

 - What effects can participation in the mentorship program have on practice, particularly in improving services and supports to job seekers?